 When you start running, you may think that a simple goal like “getting in shape” is appropriate, but it’s too vague.
 You need to specify a training level you want to achieve and how you want to measure it.
 Your goal should be structured.
 If you set many goals it is also fine but they should be developed and complement each other otherwise you risk being stressed and not being able to meet them all.
 Use the SMART model to test your goals.

 The time frame and scope of your goals should also vary.
-Setting goals in the short, medium, and long term will keep you motivated.
+Setting goals in the short, medium and long term will keep you motivated.
 When you e.g., train for a marathon, you will participate in races on shorter distances as 10, 15 and 20 km before the marathon race day.
-Short- and medium-term goals serve as milestones for your long-term goal and show you something about the training – does it working as it should.
+Short- and medium-term goals serve as milestones for your long-term goal and show you something about the training – does it work as it should?

 There are many opportunities to vary your running, avoid getting bored and stay motivated.
 Listen to music in your earbuds, run on hills, on other surfaces or on a treadmill.
 Stair running can also be a good option unless it gets too hard in relation to your goal.

 The running surface has a great influence on how much load the body is exposed to when you run.
 It’s best to run on different surfaces, as it stimulates the body in all directions and thereby develops greater resilience.
 If you run on the same surface every time you run, you have a greater risk of getting overload injuries because the load becomes too one-sided.
 With varying terrain, you give the body different ‘inputs’ and as result, you become a more versatile and resilient runner ready to run faster and longer.